neams-th-coe/cardinal/doc/content/source/problems/OpenMCCellAverageProblem.md

 to receive data necessary for multiphysics coupling.
 Depending on the settings for this class, the following variables will be added:

-- `heat_source`, the OpenMC fission heat source to be sent to MOOSE based on a `kappa-fission` tally score
+- `heat_source`, the OpenMC fission heat source to be sent to MOOSE; the particular tally score is selected with the `tally_score` parameter
 - `temp`, the MOOSE temperature to be sent to OpenMC
 - `density`, the MOOSE density to be sent to OpenMC (fluid coupling)